Rock Science: Minerals in Beach Sand

 0

-Minerals in beach sand have yielded tons of gold, millions of carats of diamonds, numerous fine specimens of nephrite jade, huge amounts of amber and much of the world’s titanium.
-Some beaches, however, are not known for their valuable metals and minerals, but for their unusual colors—white, black, green and even purple.
+Around the world, minerals in beach sand have yielded tons of gold, millions of carats of diamonds, numerous fine specimens of nephrite jade, huge amounts of amber and much of the world’s titanium.
+Some beaches are famous not for valuable minerals but for their striking colors, including white, black, green and even purple sands that reflect the geology of their surroundings.

 beach-sand-minerals